sunh5/ECE434/hw04/ReadMe.md

 The period measured on scope is 11.16us.
 The shortest period I got previously is 4.44us.
 The periods are pretty close.

 # i2c via the Kernel Driver
-This program is to read temperatura through i2c communication via kernal driver.
+This program is to read temperature through i2c communication via kernal driver.
 Run the temperature.sh file, the temperature will be shown on screen.

 # Control the LED matrix from a browser